The Little Mermaid (2023 film): Casting

 In the early stages of the film's development, Lindsay Lohan expressed interest in playing the role of Ariel.
 Zendaya was reported to have been offered the part in August 2018, but she herself eventually stated that this was "just a rumor".
 Halle Bailey was the first to audition for the role after Rob Marshall saw her perform Donny Hathaway's 1972 single "Where Is the Love" at the 61st Annual Grammy Awards.
-According to Marshall, hundreds of other girls also tried out for the part, but she "set the bar so high that nobody surpassed it."
+According to Marshall, hundreds of other girls also tried out for the part, including Odessa A'zion, but she "set the bar so high that nobody surpassed it."
 Hundreds of candidates auditioned for the role of Eric, including actors Asher Angel, Gavin Leatherwood, Christian Navarro, Jack Whitehall, and Cameron Cuffe, with the latter, along with Jonah Hauer-King, doing a screen test alongside Bailey.
 Harry Styles was in early negotiations to play the part, but ultimately turned it down in favor of doing a concert tour.
 Marshall later elaborated that Styles also refused because he wanted to do darker, non-musical roles.

 By March 2021, Jessica Alexander was cast in an undisclosed role, which was eventually revealed to be Vanessa.

 Of her casting, director Rob Marshall stated it was a conscious decision to cast a relatively unknown actress as Vanessa since McCarthy was already portraying Ursula.
 He also said: "She's just a beautiful, beautiful actress, and she went there.
 It's sort of rare for someone that beautiful and charismatic to be able to then turn into the sea witch literally in front of you and just lose it.
 It was exciting to see that change."
 Alexander enjoyed playing the role, commenting that she "love[s] being demonic, and just going crazy on screen, so this was a perfect opportunity for that".
 Kacey Musgraves was also considered for the role.

 Filming

 Filming was originally scheduled to begin in London between late March and early April 2020; however, it was delayed due to the COVID-19 pandemic.
 Set photos at Pinewood Studios in London, England leaked a few weeks after the production was shut down, it showed aerial images featuring Prince Eric's ship as well as indoor images of what seemed to be his castle.
-On July 29, 2020, based on a social media post, Jacob Tremblay began recording his lines for the film.
+Jacob Tremblay began recording his lines for the film right before the height of the pandemic.
 Filming was scheduled to re-commence on August 10, 2020.

 By November 2020, Disney's new CEO Bob Chapek announced that filming on all films that had been postponed during pandemic shutdowns had resumed filming, and in some cases completed principal photography.

 In December 2020, McCarthy stated that she would hopefully begin filming in January 2021.
 The following month, Diggs discussed the large amount of work he had to do when it came to preparing for and recording dialogue for the role of Sebastian.